Hadley-Dixon/MicroscopyImages/README.md

-# MicroscopyImages

-## Project Description
-Compete in the "Counting cells in microscopy images" Kaggle contest

-- Implement a U-Net in PyTorch and train it using the data provided
-- Use your trained U-Net to compete in the Kaggle competition
-- Write a short report telling the story of your work on this contest
+# U-Net CNN Microscopy Images

+Implemented and trained a U-Net NN in PyTorch.
+Please refer to my final report documenting my project and the discussion of my final results.

 The original famous paper from 2015 which introduced the U-Net architecture can be found in my project writeup.